nboldhq/docs/contents/10-quickstart/50-service-account-update.md

 1. Log in to the nBold app using the Service Account credentials.

-   > **Important Note!** : The service account should also be a global admin or Teams admin at the Microsoft 365 level.
+   > **Important Note!** : The service account should also be a global admin or teams admin at the Microsoft 365 level.
 2. Select the settings tab and from the " Service Account" select update.

    ![](/media/screenshot-2022-11-09-at-12-53-51.png)